Data Lineage: Interview Questions & Deep Dive (2026)

 2

 Upstream lineage answers 'where did this data come from?'
 Starting from a reporting table, you trace backward through transformations to raw source systems.
 Downstream lineage answers 'what breaks if this source changes?'
 Starting from a source table, you trace forward to every dashboard, model, and export that depends on it.
-Interviewers expect you to use both terms precisely.
+Use both terms precisely.

 3